 In the case of an on-server app, user data and information are stored in cloud servers instead of the user’s device.
 In this way, vendors have more control over the user information and data to keep them in safe hands.
 In simple words, the app vendors are able to make sure user data is in safe hands and private also from bad guys by using several security steps and precautions.

 In the case of the server-less apps, the security of the data and information is the responsibility of the user who is using the app and is considered an open door to cybercriminals for accessing the sensitive data of users as such apps are commonly used as data processing tools and other web services to get things better and efficient.

 Cyber-criminals and hackers are always in search of different ways to grow their malicious tactics and activities by using their ideas in more deceitful ways.
 It is said by experts that harmful ransomware has already been discovered by hackers that turns a victim into attackers and can get access to the files and details of the other connected devices/peoples to it.
 In such situations, it can be more complicated and harder to stop

 Inside the Organization Threats

 Not only hackers but sometimes your employees can cause a serious cyber security threat.
-It has been shown in a study that almost 53% of startups and companies were victims of insider attacks in recent few years.
-Corrupt employees are not always the cause if inside the organization threat but oftentimes innocent employees can cause unintended leak of sensitive data.
+It has been shown in a study that almost 53% of startups and companies were victims of insider attacks in the recent few years.
+Corrupt employees are not always the cause of inside the organization threat but oftentimes innocent employees can cause an unintended leak of sensitive data.
 As internal online security is a complex issue, companies need to beef up security policies with relevant privacy and monitoring compliance approaches.

 Since all recently mentioned cybersecurity threats can cause significant financial loss and extended disruption to business processes and operations for a business or company, they should take essential and cautious initiatives to keep hackers away from their systems and servers.
-Cyber security threats are always there for the companies and organizations that are widely using IoT connected devices, AI technologies and unsecured networks.
+Cyber security threats are always there for the companies and organizations that are widely using IoT-connected devices, AI technologies, and unsecured networks.